ijlyttle/bsplus/README.md

 ## Introduction

-To see all of this in action, you are referred to the [overview article](https://ijlyttle.github.io/bsplus/articles/overview.html) at this package's **pkgdown** site.
+To see all of this in action, you are referred to the [getting-started article](http://ijlyttle.github.io/bsplus/articles/bsplus.html) at this package's **pkgdown** site.

 The goals of this package are: